tcj2001/CleanArchitectureProgramGenerator/CleanArchitectureProgramGenerator/README.md

 **Run Clean Architecture WebMVC Generator.tt** to generate MVC controllers in WebMVC project.

+**Run Clean Architecture Angular Generator.tt** to generate Agular 18 frontend project.

-set WebAPI or WebMVC as a startup project.
+set WebAPI or WebMVC or AngularProject1 as a startup project.

-**Voila! a working WebAPI or WebMVC is ready for you**.
+**Voila! a working WebAPI or WebMVC or AngularProject1 is ready for you**.

 if more entities are added, just run all these three transformation again, that's it.